fgimian/fgimian.github.io/blog/content/post/setting-up-vs-code-for-c-sharp-development.md

 * **Create a Solution**: A solution (*.sln) file is one which brings together multiple projects that you create into a single unified entity.
 * **Create Several Projects**: We can create any number of projects in a solution.
-Usually you would have project for your library and a separate project for your tests of that library.
+Usually you would have a project for your library and a separate project for your tests of that library.
   Similarly, your CLI will typically be a separate project also.
 Of course, you may create as many projects as you like if you have many libraries that you wish to separate.
 * **Add Projects to Solution**: We must explicitly add each project to the solution so that the